atet/coursera/RepData_PeerAssessment2/PA2_template.md

 ## 4. Discussion

 **Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?**

 Comparing the NOAA weather event dataset to U.S. Census population values, we can see that wind type events caused a larger impact to population health by decade when only considering rain and wind events and decades from 1950-1990.
 With more current U.S. Census data and more detailed pre-1996 NOAA event data, a more thorough analysis could be performed.

 **Across the United States, which types of events have the greatest economic consequences?**

+From the NOAA weather event dataset, we see that rain-related weather events have caused more total damage than other events for property and property+crop damages from 1950-2011.
+For total crop damages during that time, heat-related weather events resulted in the most damage.
+With more detailed pre-1996 NOAA event data, a more thorough analysis could be performed.

 ---